Flexbox: History

-CSS 3 modules included solutions akin to this, like flexbox and grid.
+CSS modules included solutions akin to this, like flexbox and grid.
+Flexbox is originally based on a similar feature available in XUL, the user interface toolkit from Mozilla, used in Firefox.

 As of December 2022, 99.68% of installed browsers (99.59% of desktop browsers and 100% of mobile browsers) support CSS Flexible Box Layout.

 Terminology

 The following terms are associated with the flexbox layout model.